cchauve/FPSAC/README.md

 that respects the copy number constraint given by the ancestral marker multiplicities.

 The results of this stage are in the files
 - adjacencies_kept: adjacencies kept for thre scaffolding
 - adjacencies_discarded: adjacencies removed from the adjacency graph

-The maximum weight subset is computed using a maximum weight matching algorithm implemented in the NetworkX pythin library: http://networkx.github.io/.
+The maximum weight subset is computed using a maximum weight matching algorithm implemented in the NetworkX python library: http://networkx.github.io/.

 However, there can be many markers orders compatible with the